 Disputes over trade secrets and intellectual property ownership can involve a number of different circumstances, some of which include:

-Employer / Employee Disputes – Many disputes over the ownership of intellectual property arise between employers and employees.
+- Employer / Employee Disputes.
+Many disputes over the ownership of intellectual property arise between employers and employees.
 While work-for-hire agreements and non-competes may help prevent these disputes or provide legal remedies when intellectual property is misused or misappropriated, many disputes involve employees who claim to have created such assets during “off hours.”
-For example, disputes over inventions created by an employee may focus on:
+Generally, employees who develop intellectual property unrelated to their employment, with their own resources and on their own time, own the asset.
+However, employers can make arguments as to their ownership rights, especially when existing agreements or the structure of a business define who owns what.
+When facts are unclear or disputable, resolutions may be reached by splitting ownership rights between the parties, such as when an employee is awarded ownership but must provide cost-free license (or “shop right”) to their employer.
+Determining ownership over inventions created by an employee often depends upon:

 - When the invention / asset was developed (i.e. at home or during work hours)

 - What resources an employee used to develop the asset (i.e. an employer’s software programs or personal equipment)

 - Whether an invention / asset is in the same or similar field as the employer’s